What Lagging Economic Indicators Tell You

 Top Three Lagging Indicators to Watch

 Unemployment is a lagging indicator.
 Once people start to lose their jobs, the economy has already begun declining.
-That's because the last thing employers want to do is let people go.
+The last thing employers want to do is let people go.
 Unemployment will also continue to rise even after the economy has started to improve.
-That's because companies wait until they believe the economy has recovered before they start hiring again.
+Companies wait until they believe the economy has recovered before they start hiring again.

 Another lagging indicator is the Consumer Confidence Index.
-That's because most people don’t feel that the economy has changed until after it already has.
+Most people don’t feel that the economy has changed until after it already has.
 People base their feelings about the economy on how easy it is to find jobs.
-Usually, it doesn't become difficult to find work until after the economy has turned negative.
+It doesn't become difficult to find work until after the economy has turned negative.

 The U.S. Conference Board established the Index of Lagging Indicators for the federal government.
-This a non-profit agency publishes the Index monthly.
-It weights seven lagging indicators to create the index.
-The Board used the indicators established by The National Bureau of Economic Research (NBER).
-Its research identified them as the ones that best confirmed business cycle phases.
+This non-profit agency publishes the index monthly.
+It weighs seven lagging indicators to create the index.
+The Board used the indicators established by The National Bureau of Economic Research.
+NBER’s research identified them as the ones that best confirmed business cycle phases.

 Here's a list of the Conference Board's indicators.
 It's the most comprehensive list of useful indicators that economists follow.
-A quick summary explains why each is useful, and its weight in the Index.
+A quick summary explains why each is useful and their weight in the index.

 - Average Duration of Unemployment.
-The number of weeks those counted as unemployed by the Bureau of Labor Statistics have been looking for a job.
-During a recession, the number of long-term unemployed will increase.
+The number of weeks in which the unemployed, those counted as such by the Bureau of Labor Statistics, have been looking for a job.
+During a recession, the number of long-term unemployed increases.
 Weight = 0.0361

 - Inventories to Sales Ratio.
 The Bureau of Economic Analysis calculates this for manufacturing, wholesale, and retail companies.
 During a recession, inventories rise as sales decline.
 Weight = 0.1211